-Actions based on the feedback
+Actions based on the feedback from previous steps

 Added more details to the project overview and better defined what the website will do and what the tracking display will look like.

 We are keeping our tables/entities lowercased, this makes it easier to code and view, especially in keeping with the format that the SQL keywords will be uppercase, having lowercase tables and columns makes it easier to read.
 Also we won't have to remember what is uppercase and what isn't.